sjtalkar/PowerBIModelingDAXLearning/CumulativeMatrix.md

   ```

   #### Aside : Create a table from a list of elements.
 The list is by default given the column name Value.
 Rename it using SELECTCOLUMNS.
+  This table contains the delivery duration days categories required in the matrix.

 ```
   Days =
         SELECTCOLUMNS (